By Dylan Valic

 The theatre department also prides itself on having student involvement in all aspects of production.

-“In this department everyone does everything,” Cara Gargano, chairperson of the department of theater, dance & arts management, said.
+“In this department everyone does everything,” Cara Gargano, chairperson of the department of theatre, dance & arts management, said.
 “There are no stars and no divas; we are all here to support the work.
 Being an artist means putting ego aside and working to create something that changes peoples’ lives.”

 Students in the program also have the opportunity to participate in shows outside of class as well.
-The Emerging Student Theatre Association (ESTA) is a student run organization that puts on shows every semester.
-ESTA gives students a chance to direct, act and write in shows outside the normal curriculum.
+The Emerging Student Theatre Association (ESTA) is a student-run organization that puts on shows every semester.
+ESTA gives students a chance to direct, act in and write shows outside the normal curriculum.
 “This is a way that can put our art out there and share it with our community,” sophomore musical theatre major Shelley Dean said.
 “This is also a way for us to try other things besides acting.
-It is extremely useful to go out into the world and be able to direct, stage manage, or choreograph on top of acting.”
+It is extremely useful to go out into the world and be able to direct, stage manage or choreograph on top of acting.”

 “If we have the recognition, we should have the reward,” Whitney said.
 “Our faculty works way beyond class hours to make sure every student is taken care of.
-They are here every single day of the week and often times the weekend as well.
+They are here every single day of the week and oftentimes the weekend as well.
 In a growing, succeeding program, we need a growing faculty, improving facilities, and honestly more respect from the university.”

 Hugo agrees that lack of space and low staff are problems that need to be addressed, but believes the university does have the student’s best interest in mind.
 “I didn’t get to Broadway by having negative thoughts,” he said.
 “I got to Broadway by believing in myself and believing that I could.
 And I believe that at this school too, that eventually we’ll get what we need, and the students will be supported more.”